deweysasser/docker-name-proxy-server/README.md

 The proxy consists of 2 docker containers:

-1) a priviledged container that subscribes to docker events and generates a configuration file
+1) a priviledged container that subscribes to docker events and generates an NGINX configuration file (and a few other files)
-2) a non-priviledged (other than listening on port 80) container that consumes the generated configuration file and proxies traffic to the appropriate container.
+2) an NGINX container that uses the generated file to proxy traffic to other containers

+Note that you must configure notifications correct for nginx to be reloaded on configuration changes

 ## Deploying the proxy/updater combination